The History of Alzheimer’s Disease

 Redefining Alzheimer’s

-Based on decades of evidence with biomarkers and neuroimaging, the experts on this committee recommended that we redefine what we consider AD.
+Based on decades of evidence with biomarkers and neuroimaging, the experts on this committee recommended that we redefine what we consider Alzheimer's disease.
 No longer should it be regarded as simply a clinical syndrome of dementia, but instead it should be understood as a pathological process that develops into a clinical disease over the course of decades.

 Before cognitive decline steals away a person’s independence, the disease must simmer during an initial, asymptomatic clinical phase that can persist for years.
 During this period, amyloid accumulation can be demonstrated using advanced neuroimaging techniques or examination of cerebrospinal fluid.